 Scaling Up of Production of Batteries

-Batteries have been limited and delivery schedules were out 15 months.
+Batteries have been limited and delivery schedules were out for 15 months.
 Most recently in an interview, Tesla said they had enough batteries for demand and the most recent information is that they are planning to produce over 40 GWh of Megapacks per week.
 A CNBC report stated Tesla is on target to produce 442 Megapacks during the third quarter of 2022, representing an 85% growth over Megapack production in the previous three-month period.”
 Along with those 42 Megapacks a week, Tesla is also producing approximately 6,500 Powerwalls a week.

 Tesla maintains its 2030 target of 1,500GWh annual energy storage deployment.

 Virtual Power Plants (VPP)